🎥 Movies

 Right?

-Before we continue, did you notice the fingers, eyes, and reality glitch on certain fellows on the image above?
-That is some treasure hunting misfortunes ☠️
+Before we continue, did you notice the fingers, eyes, and reality glitch on certain fellows in the image above?
+That is some treasure hunting misfortune. ☠️

-We know the trope emphasizes on adventures, dramas, and actions.
-But somewhere deep down, we also had those questions 🤔
+We know the trope emphasises on adventures, dramas, and actions.
+But somewhere deep down, we also had those questions. 🤔

 This is the trope where the adventurers roamed so bravely without obvious funding and sponsor and confidently presumed they'd be instantly rich just by locating the treasure from the information on a brittle goo-smudged paper — is it up or down or sideways? — ancient map.